alexej-schelle/GaussEntropy/README.md

 This repository is a dynamic repository for the development of a quantum Monte-Carlo methods software application in the framework of scientific work performed in the context of projects and scientific modelling on quantitative and didactic data science models.

+The Tutorial to the Software QMCM can be found at Medium Publications & Towards Data Science.
 The software package includes Monte-Carlo routines for the following scientific applications:

 1. ) Quantum mechanics